 Do NROTC graduates have the same opportunities as Naval Academy graduates when it comes time for duty assignments after graduation?

 Yes.
 NROTC and Academy graduates have identical opportunities to go into the fields of their choice.
 When it comes time to state duty preferences and to be selected for duty assignments, students with higher academic and aptitude rankings, regardless of where they go to school, will be most likely to receive their first choice of assignments.

 This is absolutely false.
-OCS, NROTC and USNA all commission ~1000 officers per year.
+OCS, NROTC, and USNA all commission about 1000 officers per year.
 Each commissioning source has the same number of billets for all communities.
 You have an equal chance of gaining your preferred service selection from each commissioning source.